italia/daf-semantic-katalod/solr/README.md

+This is an example Solr configuration.

-this is currently used only for testing!
+NOTE: This is currently used only for testing!

 TODO: add indexes to support filtering on endpoints